Our pets are bona fide family members. They share our spaces and deserve plenty of attention.

 GEICO’s Wellness Rewards add-on offers a different take on wellness plans.

-It isn’t an insurance plan but rather a stand-alone routine care plan that helps you budget and pay for your pet’s regular care.
+It isn’t an insurance plan but rather a stand-alone routine care budgeting tool that helps you plan ahead for your pet’s regular care.

-It has no co-pay or deductible, and it’s not subject to the 14-day waiting period.
+There’s no co-pay or deductible, and it’s not subject to the 14-day waiting period.
+After all, this is your money and not an insurance contract.

 GEICO policyholders also have 24/7 access to whiskerDocs, a helpline that connects them directly with a veterinary expert to answer any pressing health questions.

-Banfield Pet Hospital is an extensive, nationwide network of more than 900 pet hospitals and clinics, including pet health clinics, located in PetSmart stores.
+Banfield Pet Hospital is an extensive, nationwide network of more than 900 pet hospitals and clinics, including pet health clinics located inside PetSmart stores.

 Rather than selling traditional pet health insurance policies, Banfield Pet Hospital offers routine care pet insurance through an Optimum Wellness plan that covers in-hospital services used for diagnosis, treatment, and prevention.